 Ian Jackson, Curtin’s Director People and Culture, said that the Act Belong Commit message would form a key part of the University’s refreshed wellbeing plan.

-“We recognise that it’s important to equip students and staff with the knowledge of how they can protect their mental health and we want to foster an environment which encourages our people to adopt the Act Belong Commit principles” he said.
+“We recognise that it’s important to equip students and staff with the knowledge of how they can protect their mental health and we want to foster an environment which encourages our people to adopt the Act Belong Commit principles”